 Optative Sentence

 Sometimes we need to wish and pray for someone or something.
-Optative Sentence helps us to do that.
-Now come to the definition of Optative Sentence.
+Optative sentences help us to do that.
+In simple words, an optative sentence is used when we want something good (or sometimes bad) to happen to someone.

 • May the poor boy become established.